-In 2005, I established a peer support group for pregnant women suffering with stress, depression and anxiety.
+In 2005, with the help of a local midwife, I established a peer support group for pregnant women suffering with stress, depression and anxiety.
 Back then, it was estimated that around one in 10 pregnant women were suffering with ante-natal depression and other types of poor mental health in pregnancy; I had been one of them (you can read my story here).

 Every month, our group would gather, drink tea and talk, sometimes with a guest speaker who would offer top tips and guidance on a theme.
 It wasn’t complicated, we had a simple referral system, and all women (and a chosen ally if they wanted), needed to do was turn up, and “be”.
 It ran for two years, and I think every single person who spoke to me about it, said it was invaluable.
 The reason being, they said, because it helped them know they weren’t alone.